VishnuGShephertz/AppHypeSDK/README.md

 1. Opens an easy gateway for Android developers to serve a quality Video & FullScreen Ads.
 2. Leads a developer to earn stacks of money by serving a targeted ad that a user wants to see.
 3. Offers a solution to the Advertiser by showcasing their Ads to an app user.

-# Getting Started with AppHype Ad Network.

-1. Read complete [API Documentation](http://50.112.109.96:8080/docs) on AppHype Ad Network Guide.
+4. Read complete [API Documentation](http://50.112.109.96:8080/docs) on AppHype Ad Network Guide.
-2. A complete [Turtorial](http://50.112.109.96:8080/tutorial-android), How you can integrate it in your Existing Android Application.
+5. A complete [Turtorial](http://50.112.109.96:8080/tutorial-android), How you can integrate it in your Existing Android Application.

 # Running Ad Sample